 Some random thoughts:

-- Could this decline be related to the general disappearance of the wild bees?
+- is this decline related to the disappearance of wild bees?

-- Is this decline a large scale cyclical cleansing event similar to those often seen in other natural systems?
+- is it a large scale, cyclical cleansing event like those seen in other natural systems?

-- Maybe beekeeper migration has unwittingly inoculated areas of the country with a new virus cocktail
+- has migration unwittingly infected my area with a new virus cocktail?

-- Maybe the bees are headed for a new round of adaption to another pest like Apis Cerana?
+- are bees headed adapting to another pest like Apis Cerana?